-- (4) The fee for the court-offered program may be waived or deferred if the party has obtained a waiver or deferral of fees in the case in chief. - (5) Each party who successfully completes the court's program or a pre-approved alternate program, shall submit a certificate of completion to the judge at trial or with documents resolving the matter. - (6) Upon a showing of good cause, a party may request a waiver of the requirements of this rule.
-The request must be made by motion, supported by affidavit, and filed within 15 days of receipt of the Trial Court Administrator's notice.

-- (a) "Good Cause" includes that the party lives more than 100 miles from Portland or is in poor health. - (b) If good cause is found, the court may require the party excused to view video materials having the same or similar information. - (c) The fact that one party is relieved from the requirements of this rule, does not form a basis for excusing the other party. - (7) Court action in these cases shall not be delayed by a party's refusal, failure or delay in registering for or completing this program or the failure to comply with this rule, unless the noncomplying party is the moving party.
+- (4) The fee for the court-offered program may be waived or deferred if the party has obtained a waiver or deferral of fees in the case in chief. - (5) Each party who successfully completes the court's program or a Family Court Services pre-approved alternate program, shall submit a certificate of completion to the judge at trial or with documents resolving the matter. - (6) Upon a showing of good cause, a party may request a waiver of the requirements of this rule.
+The request must be made by motion, supported by affidavit, and filed within 15 days of receipt of the Trial Court Administrator's notice. - (a) If good cause is found, the court may require the party excused to view video materials having the same or similar information. - (b) The fact that one party is relieved from the requirements of this rule, does not form a basis for excusing the other party. - (7) Court action in these cases shall not be delayed by a party's refusal, failure or delay in registering for or completing this program or the failure to comply with this rule, unless the noncomplying party is the moving party.
 Upon the moving party's noncompliance, the court may take appropriate action including but not limited to deeming the matter not ready for hearing, denying the relief sought by that party, or proceedings for contempt.